-Our procedures covered 83% of non-performance related management fees and 92% of performance-related management fees.
+Our procedures covered 92.2% of management fees and 99.4% of performance fees.
 Our audit procedures did not identify any material matters regarding the calculation and recognition of management fees and performance fees.
 Revenue has been recorded in accordance with UK-adopted international accounting standards.